fyyhr/EE160/ssh/mac-tutorial.md

 0. Navigate into the .ssh folder using `cd .ssh`.
 You can check that you are in the folder by typing `pwd` which will print the working directory.
 It should be something like `/users/your-username/.ssh`.

 ## Generating a new SSH key pair
-Now that we're in our .ssh folder, we can generate a new SSH key pair which will allow us to log in without a password.
+Now that we're in our .ssh folder, we can generate a new SSH key pair which we will use to log in without entering our password.

 0. Type in `ssh-keygen` to start the process.
 Press <enter> through all the prompts until youyget a message saying `The key's randomart image is:` followed by a box with random characters inside.
 0. Now check the contents of the .ssh folder with the command `ls`.
-You should notice two new files, id_rsa and id_rsa.pub.
+You should notice two new files, **id_rsa** and **id_rsa.pub**, which is your **private** and **public** key respectively.
+If you're curious as to what these are and how they work, [you can read this article](http://blakesmith.me/2010/02/08/understanding-public-key-private-key-concepts.html).